Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 5. Click *Apply the chosen patches*.
 Your Morrowind.exe will now be updated (You can do this at any time and it doesn't matter if you patched your Morrowind.exe before).

 ## Patch for Purists
 Patch for Purists (PfP) is an unofficial patch for Morrowind.
 It  takes a more conservative approach about what it considers a "bug" then the Morrowind Patch Project you might know from the past.
-PfP covers pretty much every aspect of the game within the limitations of the Construction Set.
+PfP covers pretty much every aspect of the game within the limitations of the Construction Set (e.g floating objects, broken quests, grammatical errors etc).

 1. [Patch for Purists](https://www.nexusmods.com/morrowind/mods/45096)

 2. Extract the zip to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.

-MCP, MGE XE,  Enhanced textures, done
+## Morrowind Optimization Patch

+MGE XE

 You forgot Atlas and MOP